Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}: Introduction

 \subsection{Background}

 Hyperbolic systems such as the horseshoe introduced by Smale were originally conjectured to be dense in the set of parameters in the 1960's.
 This was quickly discovered to be false in general for diffeomorphisms of manifolds of dimension greater than 2 (see \cite{po}).
-The discovery in the seventies of the so-called Newhouse phenomenon, i.e. the existence of residual sets of $C^{2}$-diffemorphisms of compact surfaces with infinitely many sinks (periodic attractors) in \cite{n} showed it was false in dimension 2 too.
+The discovery in the seventies of the so-called Newhouse phenomenon, i.e. the existence of residual sets of $C^{2}$-diffeomorphisms of compact surfaces with infinitely many sinks (periodic attractors) in \cite{n} showed it was false in dimension 2 too.
 The technical core of the proof is the reduction to a line of tangency between the stable and unstable foliations where two Cantor sets must have persistent intersections.
 This gives persistent homoclinic tangencies between the stable and unstable foliations, ultimately leading to infinitely many sinks.
 Indeed, it is a well known fact that a sink is created in the unfolding of a generic homoclinic tangency.

 Palis and Viana showed in \cite{vi} an analogous result for real diffeomorphisms in higher dimensions.
 We say that a saddle periodic point of multipliers $| \lambda_{1}| \le | \lambda_{2}| < 1 <| \lambda_{3}| $ is sectionally dissipative if the product of any two of its eigenvalues is less than 1 in modulus, that is, $| \lambda_{1}\lambda_{3}| < 1$ and $| \lambda_{2}\lambda_{3}| < 1$ .
-More precisely, they proved that near any smooth diffeomorphism of $\mathbb{R}^{3}$ exhibiting a homoclinic tangency associated to a sectionally dissipative saddle, there is a residual subset of an open set of diffeomorphisms such that each of its elements displays infinitely many coexisting sinks. [subsubsection]{Proposition} [subsubsection]{Definition}
+More precisely, they proved that near any smooth diffeomorphism of $\mathbb{R}^{3}$ exhibiting a homoclinic tangency associated to a sectionally dissipative saddle periodic point, there is a residual subset of an open set of diffeomorphisms such that each of its elements displays infinitely many coexisting sinks.